VallariAg/Blog/content/blog/scopeInJS/index.md

     console.log(2);
 }
 ```
-`var foo` was dupliacte definition so it was ignored, *even though it came before the function*, because function declarations are hoisted before normal variables.
+`var foo` was duplicate definition so it was ignored, *even though it came before the function* because function declarations are hoisted before normal variables.

 What if there were two function definition (of same name) hoisted?
 If there had been a duplicate function definition, it would have overridden the previous function definition.